 2) Pay attention to the final selling price of the product!Original Murano Glass is not for all budgets, it is a luxury object!
 The characteristics of original Murano glass are based on the quality of the decorations: gold 24 carats, silver leaf, platinum, alexandrite, agate and so on.
 These materials have a well-defined cost and should be applied with special techniques that required time and patient.
 So if an object has a very low price compared to others (especially for jewellery, sculptures and vases) is unlikely to be made with materials and techniques of the original culture of Murano.
 In most cases, if the prices are low may be false decorations used in imitation of the original ones.

 3) Request a certificate of origin!An authentic Murano glass piece should have a document certificate of origin where it is described the details information about the piece.
-All our products for example rich our customers with our Original Murano Glass OMG™ certification where we write name of the artwork, name of the glass Master, year of production and more.
-Our certification is a true "brand-guarantee" to own an original piece.
+All our products rich our customers with our Original Murano Glass OMG® certification where we write name of the artwork, name of the glass Master, year of production and more.
+Our certification is a true "brand-guarantee" to own an original piece. it is a unique innovative way to register online the piece, that with a picture we store i our database, client can always check the registration for future guarantee.
+See how to register your product in Original Murano Glass.
 More over in the market there is many kind of certification, even fake one.

 For this reason, the Regione Veneto with “Consorzio Promovetro”, a producers association, has created an official Murano trademark Vetro Artistico® Murano, see the immage of the trademark simbol, this is unique legally recognized, which certify the origin of the objects made by the only producers associated.
 Moreover only fews Murano glass producers joined this official trademark, many other prefere to certify by themself, read more why not all original Murano Glass has the official trademark.
 However, beware of fake certificates and stickers applied.